 AUTO members are the ones who have an inside track when it comes to the all-important Gorilla Permits.
 They sell the lion’s share of primate tracking permits and have the first pick over other tour operators.

-For peace of mind and a higher level of professionalism, deal with an AUTO Tour Operator.
+For peace of mind and higher professionalism, deal with an AUTO Tour Operator.
 The added plus for you is that he is a Ugandan Tour Operator that knows the country firsthand.

-3. Use a Tour Operator with an Informational Website
+4. – Use a Tour Operator with an Informative Website

-You can find out a lot about a Tour Operator by perusing their website.
-It should give you the information you want about Uganda Travel, Safaris, Requirement, rather than all about selling.
+You can learn a lot about a Tour Operator by perusing their website.
+It should give you the information you want about Uganda Travel, Safaris, and Requirement rather than everything about selling.

-By looking at a site, you can quickly catch the spirit of the tour operator.
+By looking at a tour operator’s website, you can quickly catch the motivation of the tour operator.

-A Ugandan Tour Website should address your concerns regarding health, security.
-The kind of lodges and hotels used, whether your dietary needs can be met.
-The activities that you can partake in and something about your driver-guide and vehicle provided.
+A Ugandan Tour Website should address your health concerns and security.
+Whether your dietary needs can be met, the kind of lodges and hotels are used.
+You can participate in the activities and provide something about your driver’s guide and vehicle.